 Cupcakes with Hard-Boiled Egg Whites

 Of course, I had to wonder whether cupcake recipes made with hard-boiled egg whites would also turn out well.
-I took my Ultimate Vanilla Cupcake recipe and replaced the two eggs with two and a half hard-boiled egg whites and added them with the dry ingredients.
+I took my go-to cupcakes and replaced the two eggs with two and a half hard-boiled egg whites and added them with the dry ingredients.
 The texture of the cupcake wasn’t quite as good as the original, but it worked!
 People still loved the cupcakes and no one suspected the hard-boiled egg.
 If I had left over hard-boiled eggs, I wouldn’t hesitate to use them in cupcakes.